Florida Fact Sheet

 By the time he reached 15 months old, Everett hadn’t begun to walk.

-range of when babies first start to walk, so there wasn’t huge cause for
+His parents, Barbie and Ryan, were concerned; his older sisters had started walking much earlier.
+But he wasn’t out of the normal age range of when babies first start to walk, so there wasn’t huge cause for

 Everett was referred to a neurologist, physical therapy, speech therapy, and an MRI.
 The MRI appeared normal.
 His therapies, along with a supplement to help his carnitine deficiency, seemed to help.
 His symptoms improved for a little.
 But in November 2021, after referral to a geneticist, whole genome sequencing revealed the nightmarish disease that caused Everett’s symptoms: metachromatic leukodystrophy (MLD).